Mavalau/amplenote-plugin-outliner/README.md

 #### AI Usage

 * Development has been assisted by AI
-* AI contributed code, but all of it has been reviewed by a human.
+* AI contributed code (especially for "frontend"), but all of it has been reviewed by a human.

 ### Final Words